davidly/rvos/README.md

-    arguments:    -t     enable debug tracing to rvos.log -i     if -t is set, also enables risc-v instruction tracing -p     shows performance information at app exit
+    arguments:    -t     enable debug tracing to rvos.log -i     if -t is set, also enables risc-v instruction tracing -e     just show information about the elf executable; don't actually run it -p     shows performance information at app exit

 Notes: